-We received more than 200 applications from 32 countries.
-A great success for Comic Art Europe’s first project.
+We received no less than 200 applications from 32 countries.
+It is a great success for the Comic Art Europe project’s first steps.

 As our Open Call for Comics projects just closed, we are already at top speed for our next exhilarating project.
 Follow us in Barcelona for… our Summer Camp!

 It is now time to present to you the eight jury members in charge of examining the 200 applications received after our Open Call for comics projects.